CamC2V: Context-aware Controllable Video Generation: Related Works

 CamCo and CamI2V further demonstrate that epipolar geometry can serve as an effective constraint in the information aggregation of vanilla attention mechanism.
 While CamCo employs cross-attention to constraint the feature aggregation from the condition frame, CamI2V constrain the temporal self-attention itself to guide the diffusion process and thus improving the 3D consistency and camera trajectory.

 \paragraph{Multi-Image Condition. } Large camera movements or longer generations result in multiple scenes being generated in one video which is insufficiently represented through a singular reference image typically employed in concurrent image-to-video diffusion models~\cite{dynamicrafter,seine,i2vgenxl,cogvideox}.
 Models like Gen-L-Video~\cite{gen_l_video}, MEVG~\cite{mevg} or VideoStudio~\cite{videostudio} explore the insertion of multiple text prompts to give a broader context across the temporal domain for longer video generation.
 This is achieved by generating distinct short videos with different text conditions and optimizing the the noise between them either in a divide-and-conquer or auto-regressive setup to generate long consistent videos.

-Other approaches like 4DiM~\cite{4dim} or Seine~\cite{seine} explore the insertion of multiple image conditions to induce motion cues or as key-frames to interpolate between.
+Recently approaches like ReCamMaster~\citep{bai2025recammaster} or TrajectoryCrafter~\citep{Yu_2025_ICCV} focus on conditioning the generative process on complete videos to recreate the video from another camera trajectory.
+While these methods effectively leverage the context of multiple images, their approaches heavily rely on the one-to-one mapping from condition and target frames.
+In contrast, our method only relies on loosely placed images that do not explicitely correspond to a timestamp in the target sequence.